Steph McGovern: Career

 McGovern started at the BBC doing work experience on the Tomorrow's World programme, before securing part-time employment as a researcher in current affairs.
 She became the main producer for daily financial news on the Today programme on Radio 4, before becoming the lead producer of business news on the BBC's One, Six and Ten O'Clock news bulletins, working with the then business editor, Robert Peston.

-McGovern has presented BBC Radio 5 Live's Wake Up to Money and On the Money and was BBC Breakfast's main business presenter beginning in 2010, as well as a regular presenter of the entire show.
+McGovern has presented BBC Radio 5 Live's Wake Up to Money and On the Money and was BBC Breakfast's main business presenter beginning in 2011, as well as a regular presenter of the entire show.
 She presented Pocket Money Pitch for CBBC.

 Since March 2016, she has co-presented the consumer series Shop Well for Less with Alex Jones for BBC One.
 In 2018, McGovern presented a six-part BBC series called Made in Great Britain.

 McGovern joined the BBC Watchdog presenting team from autumn 2016.
 She also co-presented Can Britain Have a Pay Rise? for BBC Two alongside James O'Brien and has been both a panellist and host on Have I Got News for You.

 In October 2018, McGovern stated that she found Donald Trump "creepy" after he referred to her as "beautiful" during an interview in 2012.
 She is said to have brushed off Trump's comments by telling him she had heard "better lines" in Middlesbrough's Club Bongo.

-McGovern left BBC Breakfast in October 2019 to join Channel 4.
-She had been expected to host Steph's Talks from spring 2020 at Channel 4's then-new base in Leeds, however the COVID-19 pandemic meant that she began presenting The Steph Show from her front room on 30 March 2020.
-The show eventually launched in September 2020 as Steph's Packed Lunch.
+McGovern went on maternity leave from BBC Breakfast on 4 September 2019.
+On 21 October, it was announced that she would be leaving the BBC to join Channel 4.
+She had been expected to host The Steph Show from spring 2020 at Channel 4's then-new base in Leeds, however the COVID-19 pandemic meant that she began presenting The Steph Show from her front room on 30 March 2020.
+The show eventually launched on 14 September 2020 as Steph's Packed Lunch.

 In 2021, she was elected as an Honorary Fellow of the Royal Academy of Engineering, recognised as a "tireless champion for engineering and vocational skills".

 In December 2021, McGovern was featured in the BBC Four series Walking with..., walking in Littondale in the Yorkshire Dales.

 McGovern was a contestant in the second series of The Masked Dancer under the stage name 'Tomato Sauce'.
 Her first appearance was on 10 September 2022 (Episode 2) and she was voted off on 1 October 2022 (Episode 5).
 She also hosts industrial events.

+McGovern hosts The Rest Is Money podcast with her friend Robert Peston.

+In September 2024, McGovern announced she had joined the cast of the upcoming BBC LGBTQ+ comedy Smoggie Queens, in her first acting role.

+In 2025, McGovern was a finalist on Netflix's reality competition television series, Celebrity Bear Hunt.

+In February 2025, McGovern won £125,000 for charity, when she was a contestant on a Who Wants to Be a Millionaire?
+Celebrity Special.